 Every business owner needs to understand how to file their quarterly estimated taxes.
 However, most small businesses are confused when it comes to paying these.
 Make no mistake, if you fail to file, it’s treated as though you didn’t pay your taxes and the IRS may come after you.

-The rate offers compensation to the employee either through payment by the employer or as a deduction for business related mileage on their taxes.
+The rate gives employees a chance to get compensated either through payment by the employer or as a deduction for business related mileage on their taxes.
 If you need to calculate employee mileage reimbursement, try our free calculator to figure out the cost.